Highest-Paying Executive Director Jobs in 2026

 Research Summary.
-Using a combination of public government and company data as well as data gathered from thousands of job postings, the Zippia data team has created average salary estimates for jobs across the US.
-Using that data set, the team has identified the types of executive directors that are the highest paid based on their average annual salaries.
+The Zippia data team has analyzed a combination of public government and company data, as well as insights from thousands of job postings, to create accurate salary estimates for executive director roles across the US.
+This analysis has identified the highest-paying executive director positions based on average annual salaries.

-Here is a summary of our findings for the highest-paying types of executive directors:
+Here is a summary of our findings for the highest-paying types of executive directors in 2026:

 -

-President/Chief Executive Officer is the highest-paid type of executive director with an average salary of $240,732 and an average hourly rate of $115.74.
+President/Chief Executive Officer ranks as the highest-paid executive director, with an average salary of $240,732 and an hourly rate of $115.74.

 -

-The second highest-paying type of executive director is executive vice president, with an average salary of $216,285.
+The second highest-paying executive director role is that of Executive Vice President, earning an average salary of $216,285.

 -